🗃️Bibliography

 https://observatoiredelacomptabilitecarbone.fr/arrow-up-right

-The Carbon Accounting Observatory in France (OCCF) is a joint initiative launched by the Association for Low Carbon Transition (ABC) and the Association of Professionals in Climate Consulting (APCC) in 2023.
+The Observatory of Carbon Accounting in France (OCCF) is a joint initiative launched by the Association for Low Carbon Transition (ABC) and the Association of Climate Consulting Professionals (APCC) in 2023.

-The main objective of the OCCF is to create an exhaustive, high-quality database, gathering anonymous and complete Bilan Carbone® or GHG Inventories (BEGES), to enable sectoral comparisons and facilitate organisations' low-carbon transition.
+The main objective of the OCCF is to create a comprehensive, high-quality database gathering anonymous and complete Bilan Carbone® or GHG inventories (BEGES) to enable sectoral comparisons and facilitate organizations' low-carbon transition.

 Other documents on GHG strategy